 Read aloud lessons are powerful.
 There is no doubt about that.
 But planning strong read aloud lessons can take time.
 You have to find a strong book that’s age appropriate for your students.
 Then, you have to pre-read the book and figure out what reading skill or strategy you will teach.
 Next, you have to plan your stopping points and teaching points.
 All of that doesn’t include finding and planning activities that correlate to the book.

 What if I told you there is a solution that can help you reclaim your planning time and boost your readers’ reading skills?
 What if that solution includes read aloud lesson plans, vocabulary building activities, interactive notebook components, and purposeful crafts?
 I’d love to share what that is!
 But first…

 Why Are Interactive Read Aloud Lessons Important?

 The key is to be strategic with your lesson.
 Thoughtfully planned read aloud lessons can help develop those skills in our students.
 During your read aloud lesson, you can model how to think like a reader and then invite students to practice the reading skill you are working on.
-The ultimate goal is for students to have a bank of reading skills and stratgies to consistently pull from to help them understand a book.
+The ultimate goal is for students to have a bank of reading skills and strategies to consistently pull from to help them understand a book.

 An effective read aloud lesson is more than reading a book to students and asking casual questions.
-Research shows that effective read aloud lessons invite students to actively participate rather than passively listening.
+Research shows that effective read aloud lessons invite students to actively participate rather than passively listen.
 Students must ask questions and make predictions, connections, and inferences while engaging in meaningful talk about the books we read.